akveo/styleguide/react-native/typescript.md

 1. #### Horizontal whitespace **[⬆](#table-of-content)**

-   Use of horizontal whitespace depends on location, and falls into three broad categories: leading (at the start of a line), trailing (at the end of a line), and internal.
+   The use of horizontal whitespace depends on location and falls into three broad categories: leading (at the start of a line), trailing (at the end of a line), and internal.
 Leading whitespace (i.e., indentation) is addressed [here](#indentation-2-).
 Trailing whitespace is forbidden.

-   A single internal space appears on the following places:
+   A single internal space appears in the following places:
    * Separating any reserved word (such as `if`, `for`, or `catch`) except for `function` and `super`, from an open parenthesis (`(`) that follows it on that line.
    * Separating any reserved word (such as `else` or `catch`) from a closing curly brace (`}`) that precedes it on that line.
    * After opening curly brace `{` and before closing `}` curly brace when it's a single property object literal: `{ name: 'John' }`, `{ lastname }`, `{ ...data }`.